WildCodeSchool/workshop-jwt/README.md

 If the email or password are not filled in, return an error 400 'Please specify both email and password'.

-By default, the role is USER.
+By default, the role is `ROLE_USER`.

-If they are, query the database and insert the data into the `user` table.
+Query the database and insert the data into the `user` table.

 If an error occurs while executing the SQL query, return an error 500 with the corresponding error message.